iamsurajkhatri/nodejs-complete-backend/ReadMe.md

 # Login building Registe controller

 # How to use postman
+How to use the postman for the Backend:-

+=>   First verify that register functionality is working or not

+=> Use the form data if we have file need to upload other wise use json object type data in postman

+=> In postman environment we can set the variable and give them a Values
+=> After that we can link that variable with the collection by selecting the Environment in the right side in the postman
+=>
+For example i have
+Set the variable in the environment
+ Server:- localhost//8080
+Use them in the collection
+Like
+Wherever we needed that variable
+{{server}}

 # thunder client
 vs code extension to hit the api's